-There was just one Lord of the rings – Audi Sport Quattro S1
+There Was Only One Lord of the Rings – Audi Sport Quattro S1

 The period between 1982 and 1986 is considered as the most popular and most exciting period of rallying, partially thanks to the amazing drivers of that time, infamous accidents, but also the incredible machines and the legendary Group B rally cars.
 It certainly is the most story-telling period in the history of rallying, even thirty years after those cars were banned in the official competition.
 In that time, Audi was represented with a few different versions of Audi Quattro.
 According to all the stories, the biggest legend among the cars with four rings, the one and only Lord of the rings, is Audi Sport Quattro S1.